energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Turkey.rst

    Data verified in Table B1 of
    :cite:`Zakeri2015`.

-The PHS in Colombia can be resumed to the Coo-Trois-Ponts hydroelectric power station.
+The PHS in Turkey can be resumed to the Coo-Trois-Ponts hydroelectric power station.
 The characteristics of the station in 2015 are the
 following: installed capacity turbine (1164MW), pumping (1035MW), overall efficiency of 75%, all reservoirs capacity (5000 MWh).
 We assume